The School of Music looks forward to hosting the region's high school students for the annual Northwest High School Honor Choir festival each October.

 2010 Edith Copley, Northern Arizona University

-Teachers are asked to nominate advanced singers in balanced quartets only, schools may send up to 5 quartets.
+Teachers are asked to nominate advanced singers in balanced quartets only, schools may send up to five quartets.

 Music will be mailed to teachers/conductors upon receipt of completed application.
-Students should be familiar with the music.
-If applications are received less than two weeks prior to the festival music will have to be picked up from the School of Music, University of Puget Sound.
+Students should practice to be familiar with the music.

 Final performance CDs may be ordered for $15 each.
 CD order forms will be included in the music mailing.

 Cost for the two-day festival is $35 per student.

 Francisco J. Núñez, a MacArthur Fellow and Musical America’s 2018 Educator of the Year, is a composer, conductor, visionary, leading figure in music education, and the artistic director of the Young People’s Chorus of New York City.

 Since he founded YPC in 1988, Mr. Núñez has created an awareness of the ability of children to rise to unforeseen heights of artistry.
 Puget Sound was honored to have Mr. Núñez as our 2019 guest clinician.